What Is Ayurveda?

 The incorrect use of intellect, Prajanaparadha, which means doing something you know is bad for your health or not doing something you known is good for you, is one of the main causes of disease.
 This includes the improper use of the five senses such as watching or listening to things that may affect mental health.

-Optimal digestion is the key to preserving and promoting optimal physical and mental health.
+In Ayurvedic medicine, optimal digestion is the key to preserving and promoting physical and mental health.
 All food, drink and emotions that we consume have a direct influence on digestion.
 When digestion is impaired, the body’s functional systems, bodily tissues and waste elimination become impaired.